andrew-somerset/andrew-somerset/README.md

 ### I enjoy building things that help people

-Researching, prototyping, and shipping products at the intersection of intelligence, optimization, and software.
+Specifically at the intersection of intelligence, optimization, and software.

-#### Hey, I'm Andrew.
 #### Always happy to discuss startups, AI/ML, agents, research, sports, or ambitious ideas.